ssenmosip/mosip-temp-documentation/FRS-Registration-Services.md

 4. This print friendly receipt can then be printed using a printer

 #### B. Acknowledgement receipt sent by email on completion of registration process [**[↑]**](#table-of-content)
-1. When a registration is completed, that is, a Registration ID has been generated and assigned the system, sends an acknowledgement email to the individual
+1. When a registration is completed, that is, a Registration ID has been generated and assigned the system.
+Based on the notification language, the system sends an acknowledgement email to the individual.
+   * Notification language is a global configuration setting
 2. The email template is defined by the admin at country level.
 3. Email is sent to the email address entered during registration.
 4. The subject and the body of the acknowledgement email are configured by admin.